Homemade Cranberry Sauce with Orange [Recipe]

 A traditional holiday favourite

 I grew up in a family that always made everything from scratch, and homemade cranberry sauce was a traditional part of our holiday meals.
 One year, however, I remember that my mom found a recipe in a magazine for cranberry sauce with orange and apple chunks.
 We decided to try it that year, and I remember thinking, “I have to make this again!”
+The tart flavors with orange were incredible, and find myself wanting to relive that experience every year.

 How to serve cranberry sauce